Guide to health savings accounts (HSAs)

 An eligible individual qualifies for an HSA if they meet the following requirements:

-• They’re enrolled in an HSA-qualified health plan, specifically a high-deductible health plan.
+• They're enrolled in an HSA-eligible health plan, specifically a high-deductible health plan.

-• They’re not enrolled in any other non-HSA qualified health plan.
+• They're not enrolled in any other non-HSA-eligible health plan.

-• This would include any current plan that doesn’t meet the requirements for an high-deductible health plan.
+• This would include any current plan that doesn't meet the requirements for a high-deductible health plan.
+With the OBBBA, those with direct primary care can still open an HSA.

-• They’re not eligible to use a general-purpose flexible spending account (FSA).
+• They're not eligible to use a flexible spending account (FSA).

-• They can’t be claimed as a dependent on someone else’s tax return.
+• Someone else can’t list them as a dependent on their federal income tax return.

 • They're not enrolled in Medicare Parts A & B or Medicaid.